 Selby Community Primary is a successful school, judged as ‘good’ with outstanding features by OFSTED in October 2011.
+It has remained good in subsequent inspections since this date.
 The school is located in an extremely challenging area where it is currently ranked the 6th most deprived school in North Yorkshire.

 • Audience, purpose, form